simonjoom/react-app-mobx-ultimateversion/README.md

 a) npm install (install babel dependencies)

 b) npm run new (this install and deps of MY application in ./temp)
 normally i checked all dependencies
+### IMPORTANT before to run:

+>* delete the feathers-authentication installed in ./temp/node_modules/
+and replace by mine (i did some little hack to make the new work with my config)
+> Do unzip ./temp/feathers-authentication.zip to ./temp/node_modules/

+>* I added ukrainien flag in material-ui-country-flags
+> Do unzip ./temp/material-ui-country-flags.zip to ./temp/node_modules/

+>* Little mod to support Object.entries in mobx-react-matchmedia and update mobx v2.5:
+> Do unzip ./temp/mobx-react-matchmedia.zip to ./temp/node_modules/

+>* Manual things be sure to remove:

+        ./temp/node_module/mobx-ajv-form/node_module/mobx
+        ./temp/node_module/mobx-ajv-form/node_module/ajv

+     node_module folders are created improperly by  mobx-ajv-form  due to the new mobx version

 b) install my config with nginx for proxying all listening mysite.com:80 to localhost